radhika3558/elevator-story/README.md

 This repository contains code to reproduce the findings featured in our story on subway elevator outages in New York City.

-Our methodology is described in at the bottom of the [article]. (link)
+Our methodology is described [here](https://docs.google.com/document/d/1kDmPBVN71TS4OUZXPWx4_zDloRyGycJjun3_rxSLf44/edit).

 Data that we collected and analyzed is in the `data` folders inside each of the folders.